rdp-studio/Build-CBL-Mariner/README.md

 # Build-CBL-Mariner
-Build Microsoft CBL-Mariner Use Github Actions.
+Build RDPStudio Fork of Microsoft CBL-Mariner Use Github Actions.